celery/celery/docs/userguide/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 If :const:`True` the task will report its status as 'started' when the
 task is executed by a worker.
 The default value is :const:`False` as
 the normal behavior is to not report that level of granularity.
 Tasks
 are either pending, finished, or waiting to be retried.
 Having a 'started'
-state can be useful for when there are long running tasks and there is a
+state can be useful for when there are long running tasks and there's a
 need to report which task is currently running.

 .. setting:: task_time_limit